dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 ### 4.2 Using Predefined Classes

 You can't do anything in Java without classes, and you have already seen several classes at work.
 However, not all of these show off the typical features of object orientation.
 Take, for example, the Math class.
-You have seen that you can use methods of the Math class, such as Math.random, without needing to know how they are implemented—all you need to know is the name and parameters (if any).
+You have seen that you can use methods of the Math class, such as Math.random, without needing to know how they are implemented — all you need to know is the name and parameters (if any).
 That's the point of encapsulation, and it will certainly be true of all classes.
 But the Math class only encapsulates functionality; it neither needs nor hides data.
-Since there is no data, you do not need to worry about making objects and initializing their instance fields—there aren't any!
+Since there is no data, you do not need to worry about making objects and initializing their instance fields — there aren't any!

 In the next section, we will look at a more typical class, the Date class.
 You will see how to construct objects and call methods of this class.